stackbill/docs/docs/virtualresources/Instance.md

 <img src="/img/instance/Instancecreation1-StackBillCloudManagementPortal.png" width="70%" />

-- Stackbill CMP offers you two types platforms.
+- **Stackbill CMP** offers you two types platforms.
 They are: **Linux** and **Windows**.

 ### Distribution Types

 <img src="/img/instance/Instancecreation3-StackBillCloudManagementPortal.png" width="100%" />

-- Stackbill offers you various types of operating system flavors like Windows Server Editions, Linux, Debian, etc..,
+- **StackBill Cloud Management Portal** offers you various types of operating system flavors like Windows Server Editions, Linux, Debian, etc..,

 - There are 4 types of segregation available in the distribution selection.
 They are: **All**, **OS only & **My Images + ISO**

-- **All**  It will display all the OS flavours which are available in           the Stackbill Cloud Management Portal.
+- **All**  It will display all the OS flavours which are available in the **StackBill Cloud Management Portal.**
 - **OS Only** - It will display only the OS related templates.
-- **My Images + ISO** - It will display user created OS templates and also it will contains the default ISO images which Stackbill will provide automatically.
+- **My Images + ISO** - It will display user created OS templates and also it will contains the default ISO images which **StackBill** will provide automatically.

 ### Compute Plans

 <img src="/img/instance/Instancecreationplan-StackBillCloudManagementportal.png"/>

 - You need to select the list of plans which are available in the stackbill CMP.
-These plans will be configured by your stackbill administrator.
+These plans will be configured by your **StackBill** administrator.

 - Select the appropriate plan for your instance.